CellFateNucOrg/Deconwolf/README.md

 - `mag`: the total magnification.
 - `z_pixel`: the spacing between planes in nm.
 - `iterations`: the number of rounds of deconvolution you want.
 The default is 50 iterations.
 - `scale`: whether to rescale the deconvolved images.
-If True (default), each pixel value is multiplied by $\frac{2^{16}-1}{I_{max}}$, i.e., the bit depth divided by the maximum pixel value (in the 32-bit image, which is what Deconwolf uses internally).
-Rescaling prevents image saturation but makes histograms less comparable between different images.
+If True, each pixel value is multiplied by $\frac{2^{16}-1}{I_{max}}$, i.e., the bit depth divided by the maximum pixel value (in the 32-bit image, which is what Deconwolf uses internally).
+Rescaling prevents image saturation (if your images have very bright pixels) but makes histograms less comparable between different images.
+Default is False.

 It is recommended to run the script on one of the stronger GPUs (RTX 4090 or RTX 6000), otherwise it tends to crash, especially with large files.
 To do so, use the `#SBATCH` command in the script: